enogrob/Programming_Elixir/README.md

 [ ] A Fibonacci Server
 [ ] Agents—A Teaser
 [ ] Thinking in Processes
-Nodes—The Key to Distributing Services excerpt
+Nodes—The Key to Distributing Services
 [ ] Naming Nodes
 [ ] Naming Your Processes
 [ ] I/O, PIDs, and Nodes